jimmorey/tileDrive/README.md

 ## Details I'm thinking about

 * future directions:
+    * need to clean up driveInterface...get rid of fixRun() etc
     * hiding/eliminating "q" which is a reset since it's dangerous--a misclick is unforgiving
     * probably needs a cutting and pasting of text into the standard code panel rather than just "adv".
 As well, the up and down arrows should probably be included.
     * while: +?{colour\|#}{True:[blah]\|A} ??